delta-io/delta-sharing/PROTOCOL.md

 <td>Body</td>
 <td>

 A sequence of JSON strings delimited by newline.

-Each line is a JSON object defined in [API Response Format in Parquet](#api-response-format-in-parquet).
+When responseformat=parquet, each line is a JSON object defined in [API Response Format in Parquet](#api-response-format-in-parquet).

 The response contains two lines:
 - The first line is [a JSON wrapper object](#json-wrapper-object-in-each-line) containing the table [Protocol](#protocol) object.
 - The second line is [a JSON wrapper object](#json-wrapper-object-in-each-line) containing the table [Metadata](#metadata) object.

+When responseformat=delta, each line is a Json object defined in [API Response Format in Delta](#api-response-format-in-delta).
+The response contains two lines:
+- The first line is [a JSON wrapper object](#json-wrapper-object-in-each-line-in-delta) containing the delta [Protocol](#protocol-in-delta-format) object.
+- The second line is [a JSON wrapper object](#json-wrapper-object-in-each-line-in-delta) containing the delta [Metadata](#metadata-in-delta-format) object.

 </td>
 </tr>